- Product: 360 Link

 There is also a downloadable datasheet available that discusses the benefits of IEDL.

 The optional Sidebar Helper frame enables libraries to provide the most direct path to full text without giving up opportunities for the library to promote other services or provide help to users in the event that links fail.

 When 360 Link finds full text available for the user, the authenticated user is provided with full text, along with the above Sidebar Helper frame on the right side where the user can find other library services or additional full text options if the initial link fails.

 Choosing to display the Sidebar Helper frame is done in the Link Activation and Configuration page within the 360 Link Administration Console.
 Customization options for the Sidebar Helper frame are available in the Sidebar Branding Options administration console page.

 The results page has been re-designed to 1) simplify the end user experience when no full text holdings are available and 2) provide a more intuitive page when full text holdings are found.
 The responsive design of the results page will recognize a user on a small screen, and display the page accordingly.

 Here is a sample of the new results page on a mobile device:

 When full text holdings are found, your library can configure 360 Link to display the 360 Link results page rather than the Sidebar Helper Frame.
-Sample results page for a desktop user:

-Anytime Index-Enhanced Direct Linking (IEDL) is available, 360 Link automatically applies IEDL when the user clicks the full text button shown above.
+Any time Index-Enhanced Direct Linking (IEDL) is available, 360 Link automatically applies IEDL when the user clicks the full text button shown above.